applying to GALA

 Art: Visual art is incorporated into the academic curriculum.
 Our 2-year architecture strand incorporates design and engineering.
 We anticipate adding digital art and animation.

 Language: Sequential language curriculum, oral language based, from Spanish 1 through, eventually, AP Spanish Literature.
 Students wishing to take other languages will have the option for on-line courses.

 Public speaking and a leadership strand: All the girls will be able to advocate for themselves and be self-starters through leadership courses, experiences as well as advisory.

 WILL YOU OFFER SPANISH?

-Yes, Spanish is offered during the Academic Day and as an option for the 7th period elective.
+Yes, Spanish is offered during the Academic Day.

 WILL YOU OFFER OTHER LANGUAGES

-WHAT IF STUDENTS CAN'T KEEP UP WITH AN ACCELLERATED ACADEMIC PATHWAY?
+WHAT IF STUDENTS CAN'T KEEP UP WITH AN ACCELERATED ACADEMIC PATHWAY?